Lakeshore Tower

 No analysis available

-I looked for hotel pool or rental program references such as Hilton pool, Trump pool, or managed-by-hotel language and found none.
-Since there is no evidence that STR is allowed, this must remain false as well.
+I looked for hotel rental pool or hotel-operated program references and found none.
+Since there is no evidence that STR is allowed, this is also not supported.

 I searched for wording that owners must participate in a rental pool or cannot opt out and found nothing.
-With no evidence of an STR/hotel rental program, mandatory participation is not supported.
+There is no public remark suggesting a mandatory hotel or rental pool program.

 No analysis available